-TVA's innovative environmental programs also incorporate pertinent Executive Orders (EO) such as EO 13653, Preparing the United States for the Impacts of Climate Change, and EO 13693, Planning for Federal Sustainability in the Next Decade.
-Consistent with EO 13653 and EO 13693, and as part of its requirements for federal agency Strategic Sustainability Performance Plans (SSPP), TVA incorporates climate change adaptation planning as part of its integrated resource management.
-The TVA budget for meeting the climate adaptation planning provisions will be based upon non-appropriated dollars and is subject to the availability of funding as TVA deems appropriate and practicable.
+TVA's innovative environmental programs also incorporate pertinent Executive Orders (EO) such as EO 13834 as well as its ongoing voluntary participation in the DOE Energy Sector Climate Resiliency Partnership.
+TVA incorporates climate change adaptation and resiliency planning as part of its integrated resource management.
+The TVA budget for meeting the climate adaptation and resiliency planning provisions is based upon non-appropriated dollars and is subject to the availability of funding as TVA deems appropriate and practicable.